cziqin/Automated_Stepsizes/README.md

    ![Mushroom](./figures/mushrooms_execution.gif)
    - `--test_num`: specifies the optimization algorithm to be trained: `0`:Algorithm 1; `1`: Algorithm 2; `2`: DGM-BB-C [1]; `3`: DGD [2].
    - `--iterations`: sets the number of training iterations.
-2. To execute Algorithm 2 with a desired number of inner-consensus-loop iterations K (e.g., K=10), you can run the following command:
+2. To execute Algorithm 2 with a desired number of inner-loop iterations K (e.g., K=10), you can run the following command:
    ```shell
    python main.py --test_num 1 --iterations 1000 --k_loop 10
    ```
-3. To execute Algorithm 3 with a desired number of asynchronous-parallel-update iterations Q (e.g., Q=10), you can run the following command:
+3. To execute Algorithm 3 with a desired number of local updates Q (e.g., Q=10), you can run the following command:
    ```shell
    python main.py --test_num 0 --iterations 1000 --const_q 10
    ```
-   > Note: The parameter `K` represents the number of inner-consensus-loop iterations in Algorithm 2 and DGM-BB-C. The parameter `Q` represents the number of asynchronous-parallel-update iterations in Algorithm 3.
+   > Note: The parameter `K` represents the number of inner-loop iterations in Algorithm 2 and DGM-BB-C. The parameter `Q` represents the number of local updates in Algorithm 3.
-4. In this experiment, we set the stepsize $\eta=1/L_{\max}=0.0351132$ for DGD, which follows the default paramater suggested by [2].
-The stepsizes of Algorithm 1, Algorithm 2, and DGM-BB-C are automatically adjusted without requiring any manual tuning.
+4. In this experiment, we set the stepsize $\eta=1/L_{\max}≈0.03511$ for DGD, which follows the default paramater suggested by [2].
+The stepsize upper bound for DGM-BB-C was set to $10/L_{\max}≈28.4819$.
+The stepsizes of Algorithm 1 and Algorithm 2 are automatically adjusted without requiring any manual tuning.
 5. Our tuning-free stepsize update code in the [`optimizer.py`](./Logistic_regression/optimizers.py) file is given as follows:
    ```python
    if iteration == 0: